shouhi/shouhi/README.md

 ### 🤵 About Me:
 + 🏫 I'm currently a 2rd year student at a university in Japan.
-+ 🌱 I'm currently learning Flutter.
++ 🌱 I'm currently learning Vue, Fluttter, React.

 ---
 ### 📈 My Github stats: